clolsonus/covid-19/FAQ.md

 # But fitting a straight line is overly simple, what does that tell us?

-Yes.
-But look at how linear the data is in places.
+Yes, but look at how linear the data is in places.
 Tell me you know what function will fit it better.
 Will a hot spot flair up and drive up the numbers for the next few days?
 Will an existing hot spot begin burning out and drive the trend downward?
 Look at how wildly the